uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ***ROUGH (will add more content in final draft)

-Categorical data such as yr, season, mnth, weekday, hr, holiday, workingdat should be handled by one-hot encoding to help the model work better.
+Categorical data such as yr, season, mnth, weekday, hr, holiday, workingday should be handled by one-hot encoding to help the model work better.

 Other variables such as temperature and precipitation should be scaled.